alexnitta/node-express-graphql-template/README.md

 To start with, here is what you should have in your `.env` file.

 ```
+# This would be "production" in production
+NODE_ENV=development

 # This is optional; it can be whatever port you want to expose the GraphQL API on.
 Defaults to 4000.
 GRAPHQL_PORT=8000
 ```